The most important aspect of a company identity is its logo.

 Colours

-Colours affect mood – choose them carefully.
+Colours will affect moods – choose them carefully.
+Certain colours can repel some demographics.

-Size
+Size and shape

 Longevity

 Make sure it will represent your company for years to come, even if it requires a few adjustments down the line.
+It’s okay to make changes to a logo to keep up with trends but don’t go completely off-brand.

 Use a graphic designer